Dog That Looks Like Ivanka Trump Lights Up Twitter

 Daily Mail reports that the dog many view as Ivanka’s canine doppelganger is also a social media influencer.

-A Twitter user by the name of Francesca posted an image of the dog and it immediately sparked conversations about who the dog resembled.
+A Twitter user by the name of Francesca posted an image of the dog, and it immediately sparked conversations about who the dog resembled.
 The striking dog also had on a large studded collar around her neck that dazzled.
 Naturally, the animal was compared to glitzy Hollywood celebrities.

 Someone joked that the dog had her own lifestyle brand called “Poop” — referencing Gwyneth Paltrow’s line of “Goop.”
-The canine was also likened to Paris Hilton and YouTuber, Jenna Marbles.
+The canine was also likened to Paris Hilton and YouTuber Jenna Marbles.
 The majority felt that the dog was Ivanka Trump’s lookalike.

 The animal has a long neck and large brown eyes like Ivanka.
 Although the first daughter and assistant to President Donald Trump hardly has a long nose, the dog has elongated features like her.